anne67j-boop/TrustbankCo/README.md

 # TrustbankCo Private Wealth

 A high-performance, secure, and aesthetically polished banking dashboard designed for high-net-worth individuals.
-This application demonstrates a modern React architecture with a focus on security simulation, responsive design, and AI integration.
+This application demonstrates a modern React architecture with a focus on security [...]

 ## 🚀 Features